Sudbury Basin: Origin

 Some 1.8 billion years of weathering and deformation made it difficult to prove that a meteorite was the cause of the Sudbury geological structures.
 A further difficulty in proving that the Sudbury complex was formed by meteorite impact rather than by ordinary igneous processes was that the region was volcanically active at around the same time as the impact, and some weathered volcanic structures can look like meteorite collision structures.
-Since its discovery, a layer of breccia has been found associated with the impact event and stressed rock formations have been fully mapped.
+Since its discovery, a layer of breccia has been found associated with the impact event, and stressed rock formations have been fully mapped.

-Reports published in the late 1960s described geological features that were said to be distinctive of meteorite impact, including shatter cones and shock-deformed quartz crystals in the underlying rock.
-Geologists reached consensus by about 1970 that the Sudbury basin was formed by a meteorite impact.
-In 2014, analysis of the concentration and distribution of siderophile elements as well as the size of the area where the impact melted the rock indicated that a comet rather than an asteroid most likely caused the crater.
+Reports published in the late 1960s described geological features that were said to be distinctive of meteorite impacts, including shatter cones and shock-deformed quartz crystals in the underlying rock.
+Geologists reached a consensus by about 1970 that the Sudbury basin was formed by a meteorite impact.
+In 2014, analysis of the concentration and distribution of siderophile elements as well as the size of the area where the impact melted the rock indicated that a comet, rather than an asteroid, most likely caused the crater.

-The Sudbury Basin is located near a number of other geological structures, including the Temagami Magnetic Anomaly, the Lake Wanapitei impact crater, the western end of the Ottawa-Bonnechere Graben, the Grenville Front Tectonic Zone and the eastern end of the Great Lakes Tectonic Zone, although none of the structures are directly related to each other in the sense of resulting from the same geological processes.
+The Sudbury Basin is located near a number of other geological structures, including the Temagami Magnetic Anomaly, the Lake Wanapitei impact crater, the western end of the Ottawa-Bonnechere Graben, the Grenville Front Tectonic Zone, and the eastern end of the Great Lakes Tectonic Zone, but the structures are not directly related to one another in the sense of resulting from the same geological processes.

 Mining

-The large impact crater filled with magma containing nickel, copper, palladium, gold, the platinum group and other metals.
-This magma formed into pyrrhotite, chalcopyrite and pentlandite rocks, as well as cubanite and magnetite.
+The large impact crater filled with magma containing nickel, copper, palladium, gold, the platinum group, and other metals.
+This magma formed into pyrrhotite, chalcopyrite, and pentlandite rocks, as well as cubanite and magnetite.

-In 1856 while surveying a baseline westward from Lake Nipissing, provincial land surveyor Albert Salter located magnetic abnormalities in the area that were strongly suggestive of mineral deposits, especially near what later became the Creighton Mine.
+In 1856, while surveying a baseline westward from Lake Nipissing, provincial land surveyor Albert Salter located magnetic abnormalities in the area that were strongly suggestive of mineral deposits, especially near what later became the Creighton Mine.
 The area was examined by Alexander Murray of the Geological Survey of Canada, who confirmed "the presence of an immense mass of magnetic trap".